 President Bashar Assad has ruled the Syrian Arab Republic since 2000.
 The constitution mandates the primacy of Baath Party leaders in state institutions and society, and Assad and Baath party leaders dominate all three branches of government as an authoritarian regime.
-An uprising against the government that began in 2011 continued throughout the year.
+An uprising against the regime that began in 2011 continued throughout the year.
 The 2014 presidential election and the 2016 parliamentary elections resulted in the election of Assad and 200 People’s Council (Syrian parliament) seats for the Baath Party-led National Progressive Front, respectively.
-Both elections took place in an environment of widespread government coercion, and many Syrians residing in opposition-held territory did not participate in the elections.
+Both elections took place in an environment of widespread regime coercion, and many Syrians residing in opposition-held territory did not participate in the elections.
 Observers did not consider the elections free or fair.

 For Further Reference